-Yes, some teas can keep you awake if they contain the stimulus ‘guarana’, but generally you are safe, as most teas don’t contain caffeine, which is more likely too keep you awake.
+Yes, some teas can keep you awake if they contain the stimulus ‘guarana’, but generally, you are safe, as most tea doesn't contain caffeine, which is more likely to keep you awake.
 Teas to stay away from before bed are; black, white or caffeinated green teas.
-Another factor to consider, is your bodies caffeine tolerance too.
+Another factor to consider is your bodies caffeine tolerance too.
 We all have that one friend who is more coffee than human, so for them drinking tea before bed is no issue.
-However if you function daily without caffeine, and rarely drink it, it may be best not to drink tea one or two hours before going to bed.
+However, if you function daily without caffeine, and rarely drink it, it may be best not to drink tea one or two hours before going to bed.

 We would love to hear here how these teas are helping you.
-And if they have helped you to catch some much needed zzzz’s.
-So please let us know at email@example.com.
+And if they have helped you to catch some needed zzz's.
+So please let us know at firstname.lastname@example.org.

 So to recap…